- Garden / Landscaping / Patio — 254

 by Sally Smith on Jun 28, 2016

 Most homeowners don’t consider landscaping as an essential component during home improvement.
-In fact, some of them think of it as a short-term investment that that does not play any crucial role in increasing the resale value of the home.
+Some of them think of it as a short-term investment that does not play any crucial role in increasing the resale value of the home.
 This is an entirely wrong perception.
 The outside of the home is important as the interior in equal measure.
 Here are five tips you can employ to improve the landscape of your home.

 Don’t make it too personalized

 People have different tastes and preferences.
 Personalizing the home is an important factor that you must put into consideration because it plays a role in attracting or chasing away buyers.
 For example, making the landscape too personalized to your style will prompt the buyer to spend hundreds of dollars trying to change it.
 The last thing a home buyer would want is to incur additional expenses after purchasing the home.
 Take a conserved approach when landscaping.
 For instance, make it simple by filling up space with few shrubs.
 Make sure there is a good balance between the plants that you choose.
 However, don’t forget to create a visually impressive landscape in the process.

 Trim the Yard and the Garden